HydroModPy/HydroModPy/docs/source/theory/solvers/modflow-family-methods.rst

 MODFLOW-NWT
 ^^^^^^^^^^^

-The current scientific position of MODFLOW-NWT in HydroModPy is:
+The current scientific position of MODFLOW-NWT (:cite:`niswonger2011`, building on the structured ground-water-flow process documented in :cite:`harbaugh2005`) in HydroModPy is:

 - structured-grid path,
 - compatibility with the historical MT3DMS and MODPATH ecosystem,